Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Study Setup

-\textbf{RQ2: Do mechanisms produce reliable item-level quality scores?} Our method is to calculate item-level AUC (area under ROC curve) for Faithful--Faithful vs.\ Faithful--Problematic pairs.
+\textbf{RQ2: Do mechanisms produce reliable item-level detection?} We calculate item-level AUC (area under ROC curve) for Faithful--Faithful vs.\ Faithful--Problematic pairs to measure discrimination ability.
 We test H2c (gaming resistance).
 We note this was added during analysis as complementary test of pre-registered hypothesis.